#103 - Residential Fire Sprinkler Systems: Guide to Installing Home Fire Sprinklers (Part 3)

 In the last installment of our series covering the installation of home fire sprinklers, we reviewed some of the main components of residential fire sprinklers, including the water supply, pumps (if necessary), and the types of sprinkler heads that can be used and their appropriate placement.
-In this piece, we will round out our look at major system components, delving into a homeowner’s options as well as the NFPA guidance and local government codes that may shape these choices.
+In this piece, we will round out our look at major system components, delving into a homeowner’s options for pipe in home fire sprinklers as well as the NFPA guidance and local government codes that may shape these choices.

 Are you looking to buy components for a home fire sprinkler system?
 If so, feel free to skip directly to QRFS' selection of residential system components or use the search bar at the top of the page.